mnguyen0226/applied_llms/deeplearning.ai/building_systems_with_chatgpt_api/README.md

 - Avoid Prompt Injections: If you build a bot for a product, the user might ask you to help with homeworks or fake news articles.

 ## Chain of Thought Reasoning
+- Monologue: hiding the model reasoning to the user.

 ## Chaining Prompts